citrix/terraform-provider-citrixadc/README.md

 ## Navigating the repository

 1. `citrixadc` folder - Contains all the ADC resources library that we support through Terraform.
 These resource libraries will internally call NITRO APIS to configure target ADC.
-2. `examples` folder - Contain the examples for users to use various ADC resources e.g [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/blob/master/examples/simple_lb/) folder contains the resources.tf that illustrates how citrixadc_lbvserver resource can be used to create a Load Balancing vserver on target ADC.
-Similarly , different folders contains examples on defining different resources.
-Users are expected to review these examples and define their desired ADC configurations.
+2. `examples` folder - Contains usecase based examples for ADC e.g [simple_lb](https://github.com/citrix/terraform-provider-citrixadc/blob/master/examples/simple_lb/) folder contains the resources.tf that illustrates how citrixadc_lbvserver resource can be used to create a Load Balancing vserver on target ADC.
+You can refer to https://registry.terraform.io/providers/citrix/citrixadc/latest/docs to find the definitions and examples for various ADC entities.
-3. `docs` folder` - https://github.com/citrix/terraform-provider-citrixadc/tree/master/docs/resources  - contains the documentation of all resources confgirations supported through Terraform.
+3. `docs` folder - https://github.com/citrix/terraform-provider-citrixadc/tree/master/docs/resources  - contains the documentation of all resources confgirations supported through Terraform.
 Refer this to understand the different arguments, values that a particular resource takes.
+You can also refer to https://registry.terraform.io/providers/citrix/citrixadc/latest/docs to find the definitions and examples for various ADC entities.

 ## Usage Guidelines